mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 **How do you insert multiple rows in the database?** Let us say, the responsibility of your application is to replicate a data from the source DB into a destination DB and the frequency is to insert atleast `100` rows for every 5 seconds.

 By using `SqlBulkCopy` to just only insert few hundred records is not advisable (though it is a separate debate).
-Otherwise, you are are committing on the CONS of using the bulk operations (ie: keep locking the table itself, etc).
+Otherwise, you are are committing on the CONS of using the bulk operations (i.e.: keep locking the table itself, etc).

 Well, one can say *I am iterating it!* or somebody can say *We are creating UDT types!*.
 Both scenario are correct as this is the underlying capability of ADO.NET.
 But in some cases, iteration seems to be slow and using a UDT type requires a special implementations in both client application and the database.